-Not only is fish head stock rich in fat-soluble vitamins, it also contains the all-important thyroid gland.
-Basically, when you simmer a fish head the thyroid gland disintegrates and becomes part of your stock.
+Fish head stock is rich in fat-soluble vitamins.
+It also contains the all-important thyroid gland.
+Basically, when you simmer a fish head, the thyroid gland disintegrates and becomes part of your stock.

-Thyroid glands supply the thyroid hormone whose main purpose in life is to run the body’s metabolism.
+The thyroid gland supplies the body with the thyroid hormone – whose main purpose in life is to run the body’s metabolism.
 This might not seem like much to get worked up about – until you don’t have enough of it.